 The studio

-EASTON COMBS is an award-winning architectural practice recognized for refined design execution, environmental performance, and innovation in material and construction systems.
-The firm’s work spans private and public buildings, cultural installations, and object design, and is developed through a focused, research-driven design process.
-EASTON COMBS delivers thoughtful, well-executed architecture through deep engagement with private clients, public institutions, and commercial partners.
+EASTON COMBS is an internationally recognized, award-winning architecture and design practice with offices in the Berkshires of western Massachusetts and in the Montrose neighborhood of Houston, Texas.
+The firm is widely recognized for refined design, a holistic approach to environmental performance, a sensitive approach to materials, and a considered approach to construction systems.
+The firm’s activities span cultural buildings and spaces, private houses and housing, and object design.
+Through a spatially innovative, research-oriented design process, EASTON COMBS delivers thoughtful, well-executed architecture through deep engagement with private clients, public institutions, and commercial partners.

-To that end, the practice maintains strong working relationships with project managers, contractors, trades, manufacturers, and fabricators—ensuring alignment between design intent and technical execution, regardless of scale or budget.
+To that end, the practice maintains strong working relationships with project managers, contractors, manufacturers, and fabricators—ensuring alignment between design intent and technical execution across a wide range of scales and budgets.
 Attention to detail is embedded across all phases of work, resulting in architectural outcomes that combine technical rigor, spatial coherence, and responsiveness to site and circumstance.

-EASTON COMBS has been widely recognized for design innovation and conceptual rigor.
+EASTON COMBS continues to receive recognition for design innovation and conceptual rigor.
 Recent honors include the 2024 American Architecture Award (Private Houses), national and New York SARA Design Awards, and the 2023 RECORD HOUSE Award from Architectural Record for House SIX—an international recognition of both the success of EASTON COMBS and of their ongoing examination of the house as a site of architectural culture and environmental exploration.
 Prior distinctions include multiple AIANY Design Awards for built and unbuilt work (2010–2012), the Architectural League Prize (2008), and the highest honor citation in the 2010 New Practices New York competition.
-The firm was also featured in Architectural Record's Design Vanguard as one of the top emerging practices internationally.
+In 2012, the firm was also featured in Architectural Record’s Design Vanguard as one of the top emerging practices internationally.

 Rona Easton is a cofounder of EASTON COMBS and a registered architect in New York, Massachusetts, and the United Kingdom.
 She holds an NCARB certificate and was among the first wave of LEED Accredited Professionals in the U.S. In 2015, she completed Passive House training and became a Certified Passive House Consultant.
 Her work reflects a longstanding commitment to environmental performance and architectural design that is both materially grounded and spatially responsive.